brooklynrail/brooklynrail-platform/content/events/2020/09/helen-lee-and-joachim-pissarro-with-laurence-de-cars.md

       (2018, Penn State University Press) is co-authored with David Carrier, following Wild Art (Phaidon, 2016).
 Joachim is also a Consulting Editor of the Brooklyn Rail."
+  - person: laurence-des-cars
+    event_bio: "Laurence des Cars is a curator and historian of French art and is a specialist on the art of the nineteenth century and early twentieth century.
+She is the current President and Director of the Musée d'Orsay and the Musée de l'Orangerie in Paris.
+She previously was the Director of the Agence France-Muséums and was operator in charge of the development of the Louvre Abu Dhabi.
+She has organized major exhibitions on Gustave Courbet, Édouard Vuillard, Jean-Léon Gérôme, among others, and is the author of numerous texts, including her book on the Pre-Raphaelites, Les Préraphaélites : Un modernisme à l’anglaise. "
 poets:
   - person: isa-guzman
     event_bio: Isa Guzman is a poet from Los Sures, Brooklyn.
 Dedicating their work